 Zürich’s Chocolate I wouldn’t be honest if I didn’t confess that chocolate was a prime motivator for our trip.
 But not for the obvious reasons.
 Many Christmases ago, while on a business trip to Switzerland, my father sent me a huge box filled with the most beautifully wrapped chocolates I’d ever seen.
 Regal purple ribbons tied little silvered paper boxes full of truffles to a huge wreath made of braided tinsel.
-And five fist-sized angels clutched tin harps, trumpets, and violins in heavenly tribute, all while smuggling bonbons beneath their purple-tissue robes.
+Also included in the package were five fist-sized angels that clutched tin harps, trumpets, and violins in heavenly tribute, all while smuggling bonbons beneath their purple-tissue robes.

 That box of foreign beauties fueled my visions of Switzerland and a European Christmas for more than 30 years.
 And although I ate the chocolates, I kept the wreath and angels for a decade, displaying them at Christmastime … until the year my cat decided they made great chew toys.
 Since then, I’ve been determined that one day I’ll find the shop that handcrafted such great memories for me.

 Sadly, as the years passed, I no longer recalled the name of the maker.
-This mean that, during our visit, we had to stop in every chocolatier in the city to sample their wares — not really a hardship, right?
-Confiserie Sprüngli, Zürich’s oldest and most beloved confectioner, proved delicious but didn’t have quite the right wrappings.
+This meant that, during our visit to Zürich, we had to stop by every chocolatier in the city to sample their wares — not really a hardship, right?
+Confiserie Sprüngli, the city’s oldest and most beloved confectioner, proved delicious but didn’t have quite the right wrappings.
 Max Chocolatier also offered decadent treats, all incredible works of art in their own right, but they still didn’t match my memory.

 Finally we stumbled into Teuscher … and I heard the angels sing.
 Here were the Christmas fantasies that I’d found when I opened that big box thirty years ago.
 No kid could have been happier than I was, bouncing around that shop picking out gifts for everyone I know.
 (Gotta pay the magic forward.)
 Maybe, if I’m lucky, someone will be as inspired as I was by such artful treats, and perhaps they’ll make their own holiday pilgrimage to Teuscher someday.